Deep Purple: Rock and Roll Hall of Fame

-Prior to the induction ceremony, Ian Gillan announced that he was barring Hughes, Coverdale, Evans and Blackmore from playing with them onstage, as these members are not in the current "living, breathing" version of the band.
+It was reported that Ian Gillan announced that he was barring Hughes, Coverdale, Evans and Blackmore from playing with them onstage, as these members are not in the current "living, breathing" version of the band.
+When interviewed by Loudwire he stated however that this was not the case.
+An email was sent from his management to Blackmore's management but Blackmore claimed he never received said email.
 Of the seven living inducted members, five showed up.
-Blackmore didn't attend; a posting on his Facebook page claimed he was honoured by the induction and had considered attending, until he received correspondence from Bruce Payne, manager from the current touring version of Deep Purple saying, "No!"
-In interviews at the Rock Hall, however, Gillan insisted he personally invited Blackmore to attend.
-In an interview later on, Gillan mentioned he invited Blackmore to play "Smoke on the Water" at the ceremony, but Blackmore believes he did not receive that invitation.
-Evans, who had disappeared from the music scene more than three decades prior, also didn't appear.
+Blackmore did not attend; a posting on his Facebook page claimed he was honoured by the induction and had considered attending, until he received correspondence from Bruce Payne, manager from the current touring version of Deep Purple saying, "No!"
+Evans, who had disappeared from the music scene more than three decades prior, also did not appear.
 Since Lord had died in 2012, his wife Vickie accepted his award on his behalf.
 The current members of the band played "Highway Star" for the opening performance.
 After a brief interlude playing the Booker T. & the M.G.'s song "Green Onions" while photos of the late Jon Lord flashed on the screen behind them, the current Deep Purple members played two more songs: "Hush" and their signature tune "Smoke on the Water".
 Although barred from playing with Deep Purple, both David Coverdale and Glenn Hughes (as well as Roger Glover) joined fellow inductees Cheap Trick and an all-star cast to perform a cover of the Fats Domino song "Ain't That a Shame".